Petermarcu/Pi/README.md

 ## Instructions

 These instructions are for .NET Core 2.0.
-In order to use it with Visual Studio, you need at least Visual Studio 2017 Update 3.
+In order to use it with Visual Studio, you need at least Visual Studio 2017 15.3.

 - Clone the repo
 - `dotnet publish -r linux-arm` from the root of the repo.